Xi Jinping

 16 minutes | English 中文 | Art & Propaganda China

-A 36-year-old Xi Jinping, then Communist Party Secretary of the prefecture of Ningde in Fujian, reflects on the auxiliary role that art and literature played in the 1989 Tianamen “colour revolution” operation attempted by the West.
+A 36-year-old Xi Jinping, then Communist Party Secretary of the prefecture of Ningde in Fujian, reflects on the auxiliary role that art and literature played in the 1989 Tiananmen “colour revolution” operation attempted by the West.
 It’s worth first getting a clear sense of the geopolitical situation of the era to fully understand the importance of this work.
 [1]

 Another translation of this same document is available from the Carter Center.
 [2] Interested readers should read both (and, if possible, the original Chinese) for a perfect illustration of how Western China Watchers produce sloppy and biased “official translations” that are basically political hit-jobs.